nehaljwani/team.exiv2.org/book/IMaEA.md

 ```

 However when you have a lot of files, you may encounter the limits of the number of arguments that can be passed via argc/argv to main.
 You can
-use the bash while/read mechanism to execute the files using the dentist's method _you pull them out, **one at a time!**_
+use the bash while/read mechanism to execute the files using the dentist's method: _you pull them out, **one at a time!**_

 ```bash
 input=/tmp/my-temporary-file